CSYanH/DePDiff/README.md

-# Multiscale-Aided Patch Diffusion Model (MAP-Diff)
+# Detail-Preserving Diffusion Models for Low-Light Image Enhancement (DePDiff)

 This is the code repository.